 Mikki Noroila, Timon Mikki

 Mikki Noroila (they/them) works between moving image and sound.
-Their recent artistic practice has focused on the politics of memory and marginalized histories from the perspective of family histories.
+Their recent artistic has practice explored how Karelianist images and narratives have shaped the cultural landscape of the western Viena Karelian borderlands .

 Kultalähe (2026)